circe/circe/README.md

 The circe project supports the [Typelevel][typelevel] [code of conduct][code-of-conduct] and wants all of its channels (Gitter, GitHub, etc.) to be welcoming environments for everyone.

+See [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to submit a PR.

 ## Warnings and known issues

 1. Please note that generic derivation will not work on Scala 2.10 unless you've added the [Macro